|

 the heat value in BTUs of the species as a firewood.

-~Firewood heating and weight
+Firewood heating and weight

-with notes below . . .
+values. with notes . . .

 |